 The redevelopment will include a new building that will host our Centres for Advice and Wellbeing.
 The new Centres will include bespoke facilities that will allow us to support around 6,000 more people each year.
-Our historic halls will be restored and redeveloped to better share our history with visitors, including a permanent heritage exhibiton, Toynbee Hall: A Community Powerhouse.
+Our historic halls will be restored and redeveloped to better share our history with visitors, including a permanent heritage exhibiton, Toynbee Hall: A Powerhouse for Social Change.

 Q. Why did we undertake the redevelopment project?